Monastery of Stoudios: History

 Theodore's pupil, Naukratios, re-established discipline after the Iconoclastic dispute had come to an end.
 Hegumenos Nicholas (848-845 and 855-858) refused to recognize the Patriarch St. Photios and was on this account imprisoned in his own monastery.
 He was succeeded by five abbots who recognized the patriarch.
 The brilliant period of the Stoudios came to an end at this time.

 In the middle of the eleventh century, during the administration of Abbot Simeon, a monk named Niketas Stethatos, a disciple of Symeon the New Theologian, criticized some customs of the Latin Church in two books which he wrote on the use of unleavened bread, the Sabbath, and the marriage of priests.

 As regards the intellectual life of the monastery in other directions, it is especially celebrated for its famous school of calligraphy which was established by Theodore.
 The art of manuscript illumination was cultivated, with many brilliant products of the monastic scriptorium now residing in Venice, Vatican City, and Moscow (e.g., Chludov Psalter).
 The Theodore Psalter, created at the monastery in the twelfth century is in the collection of the British Library.

 In the eighth and eleventh centuries, the monastery was the centre of Byzantine religious poetry; a number of the hymns are still used in the Orthodox Church.
 Besides Theodore and Niketas, a number of other theological writers are known.
 Three of the Stoudite monks rose to become the ecumenical patriarchs; and three emperors—Michael V (r.
 1041–1042), Michael VII Doukas (r.
 1071–1078), and Isaac I Komnenos (r.
 1057–1059)—took monastic vows in the Stoudion.

 In 1204, the monastery was destroyed by the Crusaders and was not fully restored until 1290, by Constantine Palaiologos.
 The Russian pilgrims Anthony (c.
 1200) and Stephen (c.
 1350) were amazed by the size of the monastic grounds.
 It is thought that the cloister sheltered as many as 700 monks at the time.
 The greater part of the monastery was again destroyed when the Turks conquered Constantinople in 1453.

 Modern condition

-The 5th-century monastery's church, which has the plan of a basilica, was converted by Bayezid II's equerry, Ilias Bey, into the mosque İmrahor Camii (literally, Mosque of the Equerry).
+The 5th-century monastery's church, which has the plan of a basilica, was converted by Bayezid II's Albanian equerry, Ilias Bey, into the mosque İmrahor Camii (literally, Mosque of the Equerry).
 The ancient structure sustained grave damage from the great fire of 1782; the 1894 Istanbul earthquake also contributed to its ruin.

 Following the 1894 earthquake, a group of Russian Byzantinist scholars led by Fyodor Uspensky opened the Russian Archaeological Institute on the monastery grounds, but its activity was suppressed in the wake of the Russian Revolution of 1917.
 During the subsequent decades the ruins of the monastery complex were looted by local inhabitants to repair their houses, while the magnificent 13th century pavement still lies open to elements "and disappears slowly but steadily".